TamimEhsan/HideSharedPost/README.md

 ## Problems

 As Facebook is a react app, it acts a bit different than other webpages.
 When you change pages from feed to someone's timeline you need to reload from task bar manually.

+And it might be the case that the class id of facebook might change.
+Then the whole HTML Query Selection process wont work.
+But can be edited easily with some simple changes.
+But I hope they won't change

+## Conclusion

+If you love my work you can follow me or star this repo.
+Thank you